 Occasionally there are drop-in classes that you can attend, but these tend to only be held in the peak season from December to March (with some exceptions).
 If you are travelling to Mysore with the express intention of practicing Yoga, it’s best to contact the school directly ahead of your trip to enquire regarding their class schedule and prices for the dates that you are in town.

-KPJAYI (Shri K Pattabhi Jois Ashtanga Yoga Institute): I practiced at Saraswathi Jois’s shala which is separate from Sharath’s classes.
+KPJAYI (Shri K Pattabhi Jois Ashtanga Yoga Institute): The Jois family shalas are among the top yoga schools in Mysore.
+I practiced at Saraswathi Jois’s shala which is separate from Sharath’s classes.
 To register for Sharath Jois’s classes you should visit this website instead.
 To apply to study at KPJAYI you will need to apply online and register 3 months ahead of your intended start date.
 Sharath and Saraswathi do not teach year-round in Mysore so you will need to check their websites for their teaching schedule, which change from year to year.
 The registration process is intense and it’s not uncommon for the website to crash from hundreds of people trying to register at the same time.
 Make sure you follow the instructions for submitting your application, and note that your registration is not a confirmation of your place to study at the school – you’ll have to wait a few weeks for the final acceptance letter!

 If you are planning on studying with Saraswathi, you should join this Facebook group for information about her schedule and other happenings.

-I have not practiced at these studios so cannot vouch for them personally, but have heard positive feedback.
+I have not practiced at these Yoga schools in Mysore so cannot vouch for them personally, but have heard positive feedback.
 However, the learning experience is unique to each student, so you should do your due diligence and ask around before you commit to studying with one particular school and teacher.